takumayagi/dense_flow/README.md

 This is a sample code for extrating dense flow field given a video.
+**Caution: this code is not maintained anymore, please consider using other stable codes unless you understand the code**

 # Dependencies
 * OpenCV 3.1+